 Special Attack (SpA)

 Special Defense (SpD)

-To calculate a Pokemon’s stats, simply use their base stats divided by 10, rounded down (this method does not include the system for stat increases from leveling up your Pokemon, detailed later in this article).
-To calculate a Pokemon’s total hit points, add their HP stat and level together.
+To calculate a Pokemon’s stats, simply use the chart below using the Pokemon’s base stats (this method does not include the system for stat increases from leveling up your Pokemon, detailed later in this article).
+To calculate a Pokemon’s total hit points, add five to their HP stat and level totaled together.

 Using a Stat

 To use a stat, whether using an attack, or an ability outside of battle, making a skill check is conducted by rolling 1d20 and adding the applicable stat.

 Example: our Pikachu, with its SpA stat of 1, is attacking using a special move.
 The player would roll 1d20 and add 1 to the result.

 As Pokemon battle and overcome obstacles, they grow in power in much the same way characters do.
 Each time your Pokemon overcomes a challenge, they are awarded by the GM a number of experience points, or EXP, appropriate for that challenge.
 The fastest way Pokemon gain EXP is by battling other Pokemon.
 The formula for calculating the EXP needed to level up is your Pokemon’s current level multiplied by 10, and the formula for the EXP yield of a Pokemon battle is the defeated Pokemon’s level (subject to GM discretion).

 Example: your level 1 Pikachu will need to gain 10 EXP to level up to level 2.
 If he defeats an enemy Pokemon of level 1, he will be awarded 1 EXP.